The Beautiful Work: Identity

 Have you let go yet?

 Green Up Ashland asked me to design a logo that represented their efforts to make Ashland more sustainable.
 I researched existing “green movement” logos and found most of them used an image of the Earth or Mountains.
-Created a clean, minimalist logo to compliment their mission.
+Created a clean, minimalist logo to complement their mission.
 Green ought to be clean!

 Meetinghouse Communications: Branding, Naming, Logo, Business Cards